jainvaibhav671/PMS/README.md

 - [x] **Solved** Looks different in chrome and firefox.
   > Firefox doesn't support the :has() :pseudo class yet.
+- [x] **Solved** Weird gap between sidebar and header

 ## Known Issues

-- Creating a tag already in the database does not let any tag to be created
+- Creating a tag which exists in the database does not let any tag to be created
-- Weird gap between sidebar and header

 ## Getting Started